rapid7/insightconnect-plugins/url_utils/help.md

 This action is used to encode special characters and non-ASCII text in a `string` to make it safe for use as URL components.

+The `://` protocol separator is unchanged if it is present in the input.

 ##### Input

 |Name|Type|Default|Required|Description|Enum|Example|